R-kill-9/HTB-Notes/API testing.md

 GET /userSearch?name=kill-9%26foo=xyz&back=/home
 ```
 ## Overriding existing parameters
-To determine if an application is vulnerable to server-side parameter tampering, one effective test involves attempting to override an existing parameter.
+To determine if an application is vulnerable to server-side parameter pollution, one effective test involves attempting to override an existing parameter.
 This method entails injecting a secondary parameter with identical naming.

 For instance, you could adjust the query string in this manner:
 ```
 GET /userSearch?name=peter%26name=carlos&back=/home
 ```

 When the internal API encounters two occurrences of the name parameter, its response depends on how it interprets and manages multiple parameters with the same identifier.
-The behavior can vary depending on the application's technology stack:
+The behavior can vary depending on the application's technology stack.

-- PHP often prioritizes the last occurrence of a parameter, so in this scenario, it would execute a user search for "carlos".
-- ASP.NET may concatenate both occurrences, leading to a search query like "peter,carlos", potentially triggering an error such as "Invalid username".
-- Node.js / Express typically considers only the first instance, resulting in a search query for "peter" and maintaining the original outcome.

 Successful override of the original parameter can potentially lead to exploitation.
 For instance, injecting name=administrator might grant unauthorized access under the guise of an administrator user.

-This methodology reveals how understanding and manipulating parameter handling by the application can expose vulnerabilities that malicious actors might exploit during security assessments.